MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-install.md

 > [!NOTE]
 > Office 2010 extended support ended on October 13, 2020.
-For more information, see [AIP and legacy Windows and Office versions](known-issues.md#aip-and-legacy-windows-and-office-versions).
+For more information, see [AIP and legacy Windows and Office versions](../known-issues.md#aip-and-legacy-windows-and-office-versions).
 >

-**To identify the value to specify for the ServiceLocation parameter:**
+**To identify the value to specify for the ServiceLocation parameter**:

 1. From a PowerShell session, first run [Connect-AipService](/powershell/module/aipservice/connect-aipservice) and specify your administrator credentials to connect to the Azure Rights Management service.
 Then run [Get-AipServiceConfiguration](/powershell/module/aipservice/get-aipserviceconfiguration).